group-good/group-good.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ---

 # GROUP
-  -members: Siyu Tan, Junxi Jiang, Rouxi Chen
+  -Members: Siyu Tan, Junxi Jiang, Rouxi Chen

-  -name: 3in1
+  -Name: 3in1

-  -slogan: Three peas in a pod.
+  -Slogan: Three peas in a pod.

   -It means that the three of us are united, and a team can create three times the value!